 Pathology Request for Fresh Tissue Release

-To request fresh research tissue from a consented patient’s surgery, please complete the form and email to BRPC@duke.edu.
+To request fresh research tissue from a consented patient’s surgery, please email BRPC@duke.edu.
 Please note there is a fee associated with these requests.

 BRPC Request for Protocol Support

-To request continuous BRPC services for a protocol, please complete the form and email to BRPC@duke.edu.
+To request continuous BRPC services for a protocol, please email BRPC@duke.edu.

 BRPC Request for Samples or Data

-To request existing BRPC samples or associated data, please complete this form and email to BRPC@duke.edu.
+To request existing BRPC samples or associated data, please email BRPC@duke.edu.

 Clinical Trials Archival Tissue Request

-To request archival paraffin materials for a patient enrolled in a clinical trial, please complete this form, and send with the patient’s signed consent form to path-clintrials@duke.edu.
+To request archival paraffin materials for a patient enrolled in a clinical trial, please complete this REDCap survey.
+Please email path-clintrials@duke.edu with any questions about your request.

 Clinical Trials Support FAQs